ralfbiedert/cheats.rs/content/_index.md

 // being executed.            |     This might resume on another thread (next best avaialable),
 // Always invoked by          |     or NOT AT ALL if Future was dropped.
 // some runtime.              |
 //                            Attempt to resolve `x`.
-If done: continue execution, if not:
+If ready: continue execution, if not:
 //                            voluntarily pause this `sm` and make runtime continue another.
 ```